rkhullar/csci870/REPORT.md

 | ***Figure 3.1*** |

 One scan record contains the following information:
-* mac address to an access point
+* mac address to one access point
 * signal strength to that access point
 * location (building, floor, room)
 * time stamp